Saturday, 19 July 2025

 Wednesday, 25 June 2025

-PASS THERY IGNOU
+PASS THEORY IGNOU

 The PASS theory of intelligence, developed by J.P.
 Das, Jack Naglieri, and Kirby, proposes that intelligent behavior is based on four key cognitive processes: Planning, Attention, Simultaneous processing, and Successive processing.
 This model offers an alternative to traditional intelligence testing, which often focuses on verbal and quantitative abilities.